ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 The `auth` array field may have one or more elements.
 If any of the elements get succeeded with authentication and authorization, the request will get the chance to invoke the API.
 The aforementioned optional field (`scopes`), which is there inside each and every element of the `auth` field may also have one or more elements.

-These concepts are applied to `http:ResourceConfig` annotation as well.
-The following example represents how a resource can be secured.
+These concepts are applied to the `http:ResourceConfig` annotation as well.
+The example below represents how a resource can be secured.

 ```ballerina
 import ballerina/http;